VinceDillonMath/VinceDillonMath.github.io/_posts/2025-07-05-example-post.md

 date: 2025-08-18
 ---

 The purpose of this post is to present a counterexample to the so-called class field tower problem.
 Interestingly, the solution lies almost entirely within the realm of pure algebra and can be understood with almost no background in algebraic number theory.
 Nonetheless, the problem remained open for decades (~1925-1965) despite being a natural question arising from elementary algebraic number theory.
-We roughly follow Ershov's notes which can be [here]found (https://m-ershov.github.io/Research/gssurvey_revised.pdf).
+We roughly follow Ershov's notes which can be found [here](https://m-ershov.github.io/Research/gssurvey_revised.pdf).

 For any number field $K$, let $\mathcal I_K$ be the group of fractional ideals in $\mathcal O_K$ and $\mathcal P_K$ the (normal) subgroup of principal ideals.
 The finite quotient
 \begin{equation}